mumbert/automatic-audio-captioning/README.md

 ### Current aplications

-- Assistive technology for the hearing-impaired.
+- Assistive technology for the hearing-impaired:
+  AAC systems can generate text descriptions of environmental sounds, helping hearing-impaired individuals understand their surroundings better.
+This technology can be integrated into hearing aids or smartphone apps to provide real-time audio descriptions.
-- Content description for multimedia retrieval systems.
+- Content description for multimedia retrieval systems:
+  AAC enables more efficient searching and indexing of audio and video content by generating text descriptions.
+This can improve content discovery in large multimedia databases for applications in education, film production, and web searching.
-- Audio analysis for security and surveillance.
+- Audio analysis for security and surveillance:
+  AAC systems can automatically describe audio events in surveillance footage, alerting security personnel to potential threats or unusual activities without constant human monitoring.

-Current used example:
+Current used example about monitoring audio for surveillance:

 **Huawei - Saving the Rainforest by Listening:**
 [![Huawei - Saving the Rainforest by Listening](https://github.com/user-attachments/assets/933964c5-524f-48c1-b210-aa4e7c4ce5da)](https://www.youtube.com/watch?v=m0L7h9R7deU)

 ### Future aplications

-- Real-time environmental sound description for augmented reality systems.
+- Real-time environmental sound description for augmented reality systems:
+  AAC could enhance AR experiences by providing contextual audio information.
+For example, in an AR city tour app, AAC could describe ambient sounds to enrich the user's understanding of the environment.
-- Automated content moderation for audio-based social media.
+- Automated content moderation for audio-based social media:
+  As audio content becomes more prevalent on social media platforms, AAC could assist in identifying and flagging inappropriate or harmful audio content, improving moderation efficiency.
-- Detailed audio analysis for smart city applications (e.g., urban noise monitoring).
+- Detailed audio analysis for smart city applications (e.g., urban noise monitoring):
+  AAC systems could be used for urban noise monitoring, traffic management, and public safety.
+For instance, they could identify and report unusual sounds like gunshots or car accidents to authorities.
-- Audio-based storytelling and content creation tools.
+- Audio-based storytelling and content creation tools AAC could inspire creative writing by generating descriptions of ambient sounds or music, potentially assisting in scriptwriting, podcast production, or interactive storytelling experiences.
-- Enhanced audio navigation systems for visually impaired individuals.
+- Enhanced audio navigation systems for visually impaired individuals:
+  Building on current assistive technologies, future AAC systems could provide more detailed and context-aware audio descriptions of the environment, significantly improving mobility and independence for visually impaired people.

+These applications demonstrate the potential of AAC to enhance accessibility, content analysis, and user experiences across various domains.
+As the technology continues to improve, we can expect to see more innovative uses of AAC in both consumer and industrial applications

 # <a name='Contributing'></a>Contributing